TIMOTHY

 the large sample size of proxy reported data we will explore whether difference

-California.
+in Anaheim California.

 “When proxy interviews are